WinslowJosiah/adventofcode/blog/src/content/solutions/2025/09/README.md

 - If the ray does an _odd_ number of edge crossings before reaching the outside, the original point was _inside_.

-The only case that would difficult to check for with this algorithm is a point that's exactly on the boundary.
-But that's okay; we can just explicity check for that condition first, and return `True` if our point lies within the bounds of the edge coordinates.[^point-on-boundary]
+The only case that would be difficult to check for with this algorithm is a point that's exactly on the boundary.
+But that's okay; we can just explicitly check for that condition first, and return `True` if our point lies within the bounds of the edge coordinates.[^point-on-boundary]

 [^point-on-boundary]: What the code actually checks is if our point is within a _rectangle_ defined by the minimum and maximum X and Y values of the edge.